OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/e-Assessment_Administration.md

 ## Assessment management

 At this point, administrators can basically enable assessment mode for the OpenOlat instance and search for assessments.

 ## Test

-An dieser Stelle werden die Testquittung konfiguriert und Einstellungen für den  Korrekturflow  von Tests definiert.
-Mit Hilfe des Korrektur-Workflows können Sie persönliche Korrekturaufträge generieren und diese definierten Korrektor:innen zuweisen.
-Die Korrektur über das Bewertungswerkzeug im Kurs ist dann nicht mehr möglich.
+This is where the test receipt is configured and settings for the correction flow of tests are defined.
+You can use the correction workflow to generate personal correction orders and assign them to defined correctors.
+Correction via the assessment tool in the course is then no longer possible.